Spinners/Spin.Swift/README.md

 ## CocoaPods

-Add the following dependencies to you Podfile:
+Add the following dependencies to your Podfile:

 ```
 pod 'SpinReactiveSwift', '~> 0.16.1'